11

 but they did not acknowledge

-that I had healed them.6
+that I had healed them.

-I led them with leather7 cords,
+4 I led them with leather cords,

-with leather8 ropes;
+with leather ropes;

-I lifted the yoke9 from their neck,10
+I lifted the yoke from their neck,

-and gently fed them.11
+and gently fed them.

-They will return to Egypt!12
+5 They will return to Egypt!

-Assyria will rule over them13
+Assyria will rule over them

-because they refuse to repent!14
+because they refuse to repent!

-A sword will flash in their cities,
+6 A sword will flash in their cities,

 it will destroy the bars of their city gates,